phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 connection") into the same resource table.
 Resource types have names, so that those can be used in error messages or in debug statement (like a ``var_dump($my_resource)``), and they also are represented as an integer used internaly to fetch back the resource pointer from it, and to register a destructor with the resource type.

+.. note:: Like you can see, if we would have used objects, those represent types by themselves, and there would'nt have
+          to happen that step of fetching back a resource from its identifier verifying its type.
+Objects are self-describing types.
+But resources are still a valid data type for the current PHP version.

 Reference counting resources
 ----------------------------